xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   - Import existing projects from the BridgePoint repository into your workspace.
     - __WARNING!: Ensure "Search for nested projects" is Unchecked.__
-    - __WARNING!: Only import the BridgePoint and MC projects.
+    - __WARNING!: Only import the BridgePoint projects.
 The other repositoires are not needed for build.__

   - Switch to the Java perspective
     - Close these projects (Right click on the project, select Close Project):